luisalmas/gym-management/README.md

 # gym-management

-Test implementation of a service in Go of a gym management
+Implementation of a service in Go of a gym management

+## Run service

+    go run .

+## Run tests

+    go test ./...

 #### Todo